duckietown/duckietown-lx/README.md

 ## Step 0 - Requirements

-We assume here that you have already set up your Duckietown development environment following the steps in [Unit C-1 and C-2](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/laptop_setup.html) of the Duckietown operation manual.
+We assume here that you have already set up your Duckietown development environment following the [Laptop Setup steps](https://docs.duckietown.com/daffy/opmanual-duckiebot/setup/setup_laptop/index.html) of the Duckietown operation manual.

 Add your `docker.io` credentials to `dts` by running the following command,